-Because the Board of Regents meets at scheduled intervals, the earliest the proposed amendment could be presented for regular (non-emergency) adoption, after publication in the State Register and expiration of the 45-day public comment period provided for in State Administrative Procedure Act (SAPA) section 202(1) and (5), is the October 2015 Regents meeting.
-Furthermore, pursuant to SAPA section 203(1), the earliest effective date of the proposed amendment, if adopted at the October Regents meeting is November 11, 2015, the date a Notice of Adoption would be published in the
+Because the Board of Regents meets at scheduled intervals, and does not meet during the month of August, the earliest the proposed amendment could be presented for regular (non-emergency) adoption, after publication in the State Register and expiration of the 45-day public comment period provided for in State Administrative Procedure Act (SAPA) section 202(1) and (5), is the September 16-17, 2015 Regents meeting.

+Furthermore, pursuant to SAPA section 203(1), the earliest effective date of the proposed amendment, if adopted at the September meeting, would be October 7, 2015, the date a Notice of Adoption would be published in the State Register.
+However, the May emergency rule will expire on August 16, 2015, 90 days from its filing with the Department of State on May 23, 2014.

-State Register.
-However, emergency action to adopt the proposed rule is necessary now for the preservation of the general welfare in order to ensure that teacher candidates who will be applying for certification from now until June 30, 2016, have timely and sufficient notice that, if they fail on or more of the following new and redeveloped certification examinations (the ALST, the EAS, the edTPA and/or the required CST, if they meet one or more of the safety net options in lieu of retaking the failed examination, they may receive an initial certificate.
+Emergency action to adopt the proposed rule is necessary for the preservation of the general welfare to ensure that the emergency rule adopted at the May 2015 Regents meeting remains continuously in effect until the proposed rule can be presented for adoption and take effect as a permanent rule, and thereby ensure that teacher candidates who will be applying for certification from now until June 30, 2016, have timely and sufficient notice that, if they fail on or more of the following new and redeveloped certification examinations (the ALST, the EAS, the edTPA and/or the required CST), if they meet one or more of the safety net options in lieu of retaking the failed examination, they may receive an initial certificate.

-It is anticipated that the emergency rule will be presented to the Board of Regents for adoption as a permanent rule at the October 2015 Regents meeting, which is the first scheduled meeting after expiration of the 45-day public comment period mandated by the State Administrative Procedure Act for proposed rulemakings.
+It is anticipated that the proposed amendment will be presented for adoption as a permanent rule at the September 16-17, 2015 Regents meeting, which is the first meeting scheduled after expiration of the 45-day period for public comment pursuant to the State Administrative Procedure Act.